ShoreShop/ShoreModel_Benchmark/README.md

 <img src="figures/cali_eval_Transect1_Hs_RCP45.jpg" width="600">

+### Tide data
+`tide.csv` contains the daily average of tidal height from [FES2014]([https://www.aviso.altimetry.fr/es/data/products/auxiliary-products/global-tide-fes/description-fes2014.html](https://www.aviso.altimetry.fr/en/index.php?id=1279&L=1)) model.
+Tidal components M2, S2, K1 and O1 were used for reconstruction.
+Tidal height is **the same for all transects**.

-### Sea level rise data
+### Sea level data
-`SLR_obs.csv` contains the annual sea level data from gauge measurement (1980-2018). `SLR_proj.csv` contains the sea level projection under the RCP 4.5 and 8.5 scenarios (2019-2100).
+`sealevel_obs.csv` contains the annual sea level data from gauge measurement (1950-2018). `sealevel_proj.csv` contains the sea level projection under the RCP 4.5 and 8.5 scenarios (2019-2100).
 The projection data is from NASA's [SEA LEVEL PROJECTION TOOL](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool), which is based on the regional sea level projections provided in the IPCC 6th Assessment Report (AR6).
 Sea level is **the same for all transects**.
-The sea level data in both the measurement and the projection are relative to the mean of the measurement.

 <img src="figures/SLR_ts.jpg" width="500">